section-engineering-education/engineering-education/articles/discord-bot-node/index.md

 ![The client ID is on the “General Information” tab](/engineering-education/discord-bot-node/discordbot6.png)

 Once you've traveled to this page, you'll need to specify which server to add it to.
-It needs to be a server where you have administrative privileges.
 Then click "Authorize", and you'll be ready!

 ## Set up Your Project